Nitrodist/markcampbell.me/_posts/2013-06-29-ideal-web-application-development-cycle.markdown

 * Every time someone commits on master
 * Every time someone merges into master (same as above)

 Other than reliability, the **confidence** for developers and ease of mind is *very* important.
-Having an automatic build means that a developer doesn't have to remember every time to run all the tests (although, they should if the tests run quickly enough).
-Running tests tends to correlate with the amount of time playing ping pong, depending on the length of your tests!
+Having an automatic build means that a developer isn't responsible for running the tests (although, they should be running them locally if the tests run quickly enough).
+Running tests tends to correlate with the amount of time playing foosball, depending on the length of your tests!

 ### Deploy

-OK, you've gone through the process of fixing the feature/bug.
+OK, you've gone through the whole process up to this point.
 Your fellow developers have given you the thumbs up.
 The fix for the feature/bug has been shown to the stakeholder.
 QA has given their stamp of approval.
 Master is green after you've merged it in.
 Master should **always** be deployable, so... deploy!
 Deploy it to production!
 Do it now!

 Having the confidence to deploy to production with whatever is in master is a godsend.
-New fixes or features being merged in means that they can be actually *used* by your customers right away instead of having to fix broken stuff in master.
+New bug fixes or features being merged in means that they can be actually *used* by your customers right away instead of having to fix broken stuff in master.

 Working on a web application gives you the freedom to constantly update the app.
 There's no such thing as a 'release' as you can release new versions of your software many times a day if you want!
 If you've developed desktop software or apps for iPhone or Android (etc.), then you realize that you can't always rely on this.
 Cherish it while you can!